-- Assisting shelters with hoarding or confiscation cases involving large numbers of rabbits.
+- Assisting shelters with hoarding or confiscation cases involving a large numbers of rabbits.

-Adoption is a primary goal.
-WHRS rescues rabbits that would otherwise be euthanized at area shelters due to lack of space, health or behavioral concerns.
+Adoption is our primary goal.
+WHRS rescues rabbits that would otherwise be euthanized at area shelters due to lack of space, health, or behavioral concerns.
 Every rabbit placed in a loving, forever home means another can be rescued.
 Please visit our adoption page to learn about the rabbits currently available for adoption through WHRS.